Saturday, March 13, 2021

 Backwards loop

-Like all 3 twisted-loop increases, this increase can be called an M1 (for Make-1).
+Like all three twisted-loop increases, this increase can be called an M1 (for Make-1).
 Another name for this type of M1 increase is "e-loop."
 To avoid confusion, I'll call it a backwards loop increase.

 A backwards loop is worked in a two-round (or -row) operation.
 First, a loop of yarn is twisted up and laid over the needle.
 On the following round, when you encounter the loop, you work into it while keeping it twisted shut.
 This two-round operation is illustrated in four steps.